grafana/alloy/docs/sources/reference/components/beyla/beyla.ebpf.md

 - `application` exports application-level metrics.
 - `application_span`exports application-level metrics in traces span metrics format.
 - `application_service_graph` exports application-level service graph metrics.
 - `application_process` exports metrics about the processes that run the instrumented application.
-- `network`, exports network-level metrics.
+- `network` exports network-level metrics.

 `instrumentations` is a list of instrumentations to enable for the Prometheus metrics.
 The following instrumentations are available: